SAINT-RONIN/visual-shield/README.md

 ## Privacy

-A GDPR-aligned privacy policy is provided in [PRIVACY_POLICY.md](./PRIVACY_POLICY.md).
-It covers what data is collected, the lawful basis for processing, data retention, user rights, and contact information.
+A GDPR-aligned privacy policy is available at the `/privacy` route within the application.
+It covers what data is collected, the lawful basis for processing, data retention, and user rights.

 ---